-- Restaurant quality - flavorful fried coconut shrimp with dipping sauce that's got a touch of "sweet heat" and it's better than the Red Lobster's coconut shrimp
+- Restaurant quality - flavorful fried coconut shrimp with a dipping sauce that's got a touch of "sweet heat" and it's better than the Red Lobster's coconut shrimp

 - No-cook dipping sauce - just combine a few ingredients and you're good to go!